-What is a CT Scan?
+What is a CT scan?

 What happens during a CT scan?

-Will I have an injection?
+Will you have an injection?

-How long does it take?
+How long does a CT scan take?

-After the CT scan you will be offered help to stop smoking (if applicable) and are free to go home.
-The scan is painless and you will be able to eat, drink, or drive as normal after your scan.
+If you smoke, we will offer you help to stop smoking.
+After that, you are free to go home.
+The CT scan is painless and you can eat, drink or drive as normal after it.

-When do I get the results?
+When will you get your results?